 - an address where the goods can be collected

-- a statement of any relevant charges (eg freight and storage costs) and if the trader is planning to take money out of the sale to cover those charges
+- a statement of any relevant charges (eg freight and storage costs) and if the business is planning to take money out of the sale to cover those charges

-a statement that on or after a specified date, the goods will be sold or kept by the trader unless they are first collected and the relevant charges are paid.
+- a statement that on or after a specified date, the goods will be sold or kept unless they are first collected and the relevant charges are paid.

 Motor vehicle disposal